-In reviewing the final budget versus actual activity, tax revenues were \$232,313 higher than projected as assessed property values continued to grow.
-Intergovernmental revenues were lower than the budgeted by \$91,347 due in part to less grant funding than anticipated.
-Other revenues were \$75,190 lower than budget due to unanticipated Sac Suburban Water reimbursements.
-Recreation revenues were \$114,672 lower due to a decrease in participants and new programs and activities.
+In reviewing the final budget versus actual activity, tax revenues were \$208,012 higher than projected as assessed property values continued to grow.
+Intergovernmental revenues were higher than the budgeted by \$574 due in part to excess grant funding than anticipated.
+Other revenues were \$86,527 higher than budget due to unanticipated Sac Suburban Water reimbursements.
+Recreation revenues were \$40,120 higher due to an increase in participants and new programs and activities.
+General fund expenditures were less than the budget by \$823,847.
+The difference was due mainly to the saving in salaries & benefits and services & supplies and because the District did not spend the contingency fund appropriation.
+The complete general fund budget to actual comparison schedule is included as required supplementary information following the basic financial statements.